 I’m an Associate Professor at the Australian National University, working on digital humanities, literary studies and book history in the School of English, Languages and Linguistics.
 My research focuses on the critical potential – and limitations – of digital methods for literary and book history, a topic that leads me to consider such things as the nature of archives, the rhetorical power of numbers, and the future of the humanities.

-I am currently working on a monograph provisionally entitled A World of Fiction: Digital Archives and the Future of Literary History, under contract with University of Michigan Press.
+I am currently working on a monograph entitled A World of Fiction: Mass-digitisation, Nineteenth-century Australian Newspapers, and the Future of Literary History, under contract with University of Michigan Press.
 I have written two other books, Reading by Numbers: Recalibrating the Literary Field (2012) and Damaged Men/Desiring Women: Male Bodies in Contemporary Australian Women’s Writing (2008), and co-edited another two, Advancing Digital Humanities: Research, Methods, Theories (with Paul Arthur, 2014) and Resourceful Reading: The New Empiricism, eResearch and Australian Literary Culture (with Robert Dixon, 2009).
 My publications also include multiple journal articles and book chapters on a range of topics, including Australian literature, book history, gender studies, directions in higher education, and digital archives.

-At present, my research is mainly focused on digitised newspapers, serial fiction, and transnational literary culture.
-In analysing the millions of newspaper pages digitised by the National Library of Australia‘s Trove database, I’m discovering – and extracting bibliographic and full-text records for – thousands of novels serialised in Australia in the 19th century.
+At present, my research is mainly focused on newspaper fiction, nineteenth-century literary culture, and the affect of mass-digitisation on how we conduct literary history.
+In analysing the millions of newspaper pages digitised by the National Library of Australia‘s Trove database, I’m discovering – and extracting bibliographic and full-text records for – thousands of fiction titles published in Australia in the 19th century.
 These stories came from across the globe, including Britain, America and Australia, as well as France, Germany, New Zealand, Russia, South Africa, and elsewhere.
-Exploring both their circulation and content provides new insights into how literature travelled globally in this period, and the consequences of this movement for literary, reading, and cultural history.
+Exploring their circulation and content provides new insights into how literature travelled globally in this period, and the consequences of this movement for literary, reading, and cultural history.
 This project also motivates a reconsideration of the relationship of literary history to the archive in our age of digital remediation.
 Find more information about this project here.

 Brief (Professional) Bio